wokwi/wokwi-docs/docs/parts/wokwi-pi-pico.md

    plugging the Pi Pico into the USB port of your computer.
 3. You should see a new drive appear on your computer (named "RPI-RP2").
 Copy the UF2 file you downloaded into that drive.

+## MicroPython Support

+The Raspberry Pi Pico supports MicroPython, and you can use it for running MicroPython projects in Wokwi.
+For more information, check out the [MicroPython Guide](../guides/micropython).

 ## Simulator examples

 - [Pi Pico and LCD1602](https://wokwi.com/arduino/projects/297323005822894602)